 Anyone is welcome to post relevant information on our public facebook page (but please, no over-posting/spamming!).
-If you run a business or organization that deals with pregnancy/infant loss, you may also request that it be added to our resource listing.
-If you would like to discuss a more official partnership, please contact Kristin at firstname.lastname@example.org.
+If you run a business or organization that deals with pregnancy/infant loss, you may also request that it be added to our resource page by emailing firstname.lastname@example.org.
+If you would like to discuss a more official partnership, please send an email to email@example.com.

 15.)
 Comment policy:

 All comments are moderated.
 Comments that we find to be in any way hurtful or judgmental to the author will be deleted.
 We use spam filters, so please don’t even bother with the spam!

 1.)
 I’m feeling like I can’t go on.
 Is that normal?

 While it is normal to feel like life is not worth living after you’ve lost a child, if you need to speak with a grief counselor, please contact First Candle at 1-800-221-7437 (available 24/7.)

 A grief counselor or therapist may be able to help you work through your intense feelings.
 You can also feel free to contact any of the women featured on this site; they are hear to listen and have experienced the feelings you are experiencing right now.

 2.)
 Where can I find a local in-person support group?